 Prior to COVID-19, after several years of major price reductions, the market started to improve and, in some areas, to stabilise.
 Unexpectedly, since the pandemic began, the NT Government estimates that between 2,000 and 4,000 people have relocated to the Northern Territory.

+However, over the long-term demand for housing is likely to be moderate.
 While government incentives and defence expenditure by both the Australian and US governments are likely to create jobs and attract people to the Top End capital, along with some renewed mining activity, the economy of the Northern Territory is unlikely to show sustainable strong growth.
 Consequently, once COVID-19 has passed, it is likely that population growth will remain modest.

 Therefore, while short-term price growth is expected to be solid at this point of time, unless there is a major increase in business investment, it is likely that medium and long-term capital growth will only be modest.